Writers And Artists

 Thirty years after the publication of the ‘Field Day Anthology of Irish Writing’ many critics still dismiss Irish women’s writing as lacking ‘seriousness’ and deride them and their female characters for a supposed lack of ‘likeability’.
 Could it be that they just don’t like women?

 Predictions of apocalypse tend to situate the ultimate hour within the lifetime of the predicter.
 Unsurprisingly, since the notion is essentially a metaphorical transference of our individual mortality.
 And in both biblical and secular versions it is profoundly anti-political, distracting us from what we must do.

-Art & ArchitectureBiographyBlog ArticlesCinemaCommentDublinDublin storiesExhibitionsFictionHistoryIdeasIreland 1912 - 1922Irish Art / CultureIrish Culture, Philosophy & ScienceIrish HistoryIrish History & PoliticsIrish LiteratureIssue 103, September 2018Issue 108, February 2019Issue 133, May 2021Issue 49, February 10th, 2014IssuesLiterary EventsLiterary LifeLiteratureNew BooksPoetryPoliticsReviewsSciencesSocietyThe BookThe CriticsTheatreWorld Culture, Philosophy & ScienceWorld History & PoliticsWorld LiteratureWorld PoliticsWriters And Artists
+Art & ArchitectureBiographyBlog ArticlesCinemaCommentDublinDublin storiesExhibitionsFictionHistoryIdeasIreland 1912 - 1922Irish Art / CultureIrish Culture, Philosophy & ScienceIrish HistoryIrish History & PoliticsIrish LiteratureIssue 103, September 2018Issue 108, February 2019Issue 133, May 2021Issue 144, May 2022Issue 49, February 10th, 2014IssuesLiterary EventsLiterary LifeLiteratureNew BooksPoetryPoliticsReviewsSciencesSocietyThe BookThe CriticsTheatreWorld Culture, Philosophy & ScienceWorld History & PoliticsWorld LiteratureWorld PoliticsWriters And Artists